Wilfred Talbot Smith: O.T.O. Agape Lodge: 1935–1944

-With the O.T.O. now being revived in North America, Smith founded the Agape Lodge No. 1, based at his Hollywood home, and brought in 7 initiates to the Minerval level in September 1935.
-He advertised the foundation of his group through an advert in American Astrology magazine and printed a pamphlet explaining what the O.T.O. was.
+With O.T.O. now being revived in North America, Smith founded the Agape Lodge No. 1, based at his Hollywood home, and brought in 7 initiates to the Minerval level in September 1935.
+He advertised the foundation of his group through an advert in American Astrology magazine and printed a pamphlet explaining what O.T.O. was.
 The Agape Lodge held regular meetings, lectures, and study classes, as well as social events and a weekly Gnostic Mass open to the public.
 In February 1936 they held a Mass in honour of Wayne Walker, a proponent of New Thought who ran a group known as The Voice of Healing; they had hoped to attract Walker and his supporters to Thelema, but they were put off by the Lodge's sexual openness.
 Later that year, Smith and Oliver Jacobi's employer, the Southern California Gas Company, discovered their involvement in the Lodge, demoting Smith to bookkeeper and firing Jacobi.
 Angered, Jacobi left the Lodge altogether, while Smith shut down the group's private ritual activities for the next three years.
 As a result, the public attendance of the Gnostic Mass plummeted.

 Activities picked up again when Kahl, who worked as a drama teacher, brought three of her interested students into the group, among them Phyllis Seckler, and other individuals also joined the group, among them Louis T. Culling and Roy Leffingwell.
 However, the rising number of members caused schisms and arguments, and the Lodge again ceased its private activities from March 1940 to March 1941.
-They returned to their activities to initiate a couple who had become interested in the O.T.O. through attending the Gnostic Mass, rocket scientist Jack Parsons and his wife Helen.
+They returned to their activities to initiate a couple who had become interested in O.T.O. through attending the Gnostic Mass, rocket scientist Jack Parsons and his wife Helen.
 Parsons became enamored with Thelema, although initially expressed both "repulsion and attraction" for Smith.
 Smith wrote to Crowley, claiming that Parsons was "a really excellent man ...
 He has an excellent mind and much better intellect than myself ...
 JP is going to be very valuable".
 The Parsons would help bring new members into the group; Grady McMurtry and his fiancée Claire Palmer, and Helen's sister Sara Northrup.
 In February 1939 a young college student who had attended the mass, Ayna Sosoyena, was murdered; although police drew no connection to the Lodge, sensationalist local tabloids connected the two, although were unaware that the Lodge was involved with Crowley or Thelema.
 A sympathetic local radio reporter allowed Smith to explain the purpose of the Mass to allay fears of the group, but the interview was never aired in an agreement with local press that they would drop the story.